 In some cases, these third gender or gender fluid communities are well rooted in history and culture, while some are fairly modern and ever changing.
 It is important to understand and respect this as proof that the gender binary is not as concrete as some may think.

-Transphobia is defined as a range of antagonistic attitudes and feelings against transgender or transsexual people, or towards the concept of transsexuality itself.
+Transphobia is defined as a range of antagonistic attitudes and feelings against transgender people, or towards the concept of transsexuality itself.
 Transphobia can be emotional disgust, fear, anger, or discomfort felt or expressed towards people who do not conform to society’s gender expectations.
 It can often be fueled by insecurities, religious dogma, or ignorance.
-Transsexual or transgender people, similar to gay or lesbian citizens, are often discriminated against for challenging and undermining traditional beliefs about gender norms and the gender binary.5
+Transgender people, similar to gay or lesbian citizens, are often discriminated against for challenging and undermining traditional beliefs about gender norms and the gender binary.5

 Sometimes a person will grow up constantly exposed to a certain way of living or will only experience one particular ideology within a closed community.
 When that person encounters a behavior or idea that is not reflected in his or her lived experiences, he or she might defensively respond by trying to confront and denounce the problem until it aligns with a familiar perspective.
 It is a sad reality that is the root cause of gender binary discrimination, and unfortunately one of the most difficult aspects of human nature to change or unlearn.